varun29-git/NNCS-Mamba/README.md

 ## Baseline Controller (`gru_learner.py`)
 - Adds a cuDNN-backed GRU baseline for comparison under the same data and evaluation setup.

+## Memoryless Baseline (`mlp_learner.py`)
+- Adds an MLP baseline so Mamba is compared against both memoryless and recurrent neural controllers.

 ## Optimizer
 - Split optimizer: **Muon** for the linear weight matrices and **AdamW** for all other parameters.